 Derek Muller, the creator of the popular science-video website Veritasium.com, found in his dissertation research that "explicit discussions of alternative conceptions are more effective for learning than expository summaries."
 Consequently, many vignettes show the instructor, students, or other participants discussing all possible answers to multiple-choice questions.
 The vignettes developed so far include instructor-led presentations, "person-on-the-street" interviews, discussions between students and instructors, and stories played out by student actors.

-FIVE vignettes are available in spring 2015.
+NINE vignettes are available in fall 2018.

 * Projectile Motion: Independence of vertical and horizontal motion.

 * Newton's First, Second, and Third Laws (3 vignettes).

 * Bullet-Block (with Derek Muller): Conservation of momentum in an inelastic collision.

 * Circular motion

 Many resources are at The Physics Front, a free service of the American Assn of Physics Teachers (AAPT) for pre-college teachers.
 Resources are reviewed; priority is given to materials that promote engaged learning, visualization, student interactivity, and multimedia experiences. http://www.compadre.org/precollege/